-All connecting rod assemblies (including bolts) shall be checked as per 3.11 also including center-to-center length, alignment and residual magnetism.
+All connecting rod assemblies (including bolts) shall be inspected for alignment and integrity; and

-(a) The connecting rod housing bore shall be checked for size, roundness, taper, width and where necessary be resized or replaced.

-(b) The piston pin end bore shall be checked as follows:

-(1) Fully floating pin types shall have the bushing inspected for specification and replaced where necessary.
-Connecting rods requiring bushing replacement shall have the bushing removed, the parent bore inspected and a new bushing fitted, using the manufacturer's guidelines and machined to the correct fit for the replacement pin.
-Connecting rod center-to-center length shall be maintained when applicable, or

-(2) Press fit pin types shall be checked for parallelism, size and surface finish.
+- (a) the connecting rod journal bore shall be checked for size, roundness, taper, width and where necessary be resized or replaced. - (b) the piston end bore shall be checked as follows: - (1) fully floating pin types shall have the bushing removed and a new bushing fitted and machined to the correct fit for the replacement pin.
+Connecting rod center-to-center length shall be maintained when applicable; or - (2) press fit pin types shall be checked for parallelism, size and surface finish.